Doctor-Worm/Coding-Quiz/README.md

 ## Application Details
 - User clicks the Start button to begin quiz, which then loads the first randomly selected question and begins a countdown timer.
-- When the user answers the quesion incorrectly:
+- When the user answers the question incorrectly:
-    - the button changes color and applies strikethrough on the text
+    - the button changes color and applies strikethrough on the text,
-    - the timer has 10 seconds removed as a penalty
+    - the timer has 10 seconds removed as a penalty.
 - When the user answers the question correctly, the next question and answer buttons appear.
-- When all questions are answered correctly, load page to submit score and compare to other high scores.
+- When all questions are answered correctly, the page to submit the user's score and compare to other high scores appears.
-- If timer reaches 0, alert the user the game is over and reload the page to re-start.
+- If timer reaches 0, alert the user that the game is over and reload the page to re-start the quiz.

 ___